In order to achieve a good project outcome, we need to know what you want to say and that means - CONTENT!

 And most of the time, provision of website content is what delays a project.
 Usually this is because the business owner is either too busy to write their own content, or they don't know where to start - or both!

-We really need an idea of what you want to say, so we can plan the website layout.
-The content and menu items can greatly influence the website design.
+We really need an idea of what you want to achieve and say, so we can plan user journeys and website layout.
 Here's how we recommend getting started.

 Using Word or Google Docs (if we are running a project together, you will have been provided with access to a Google Drive folder), create a document called Website Outline.docx, with a general outline of the website.
 Typically an outline would look like this: